laws-africa/bluebell/README.md

-# Generic AKN parser
+# Bluebell

-Generic Akoma Ntoso 3 parser.
+Bluebell is a (fairly) generic Akoma Ntoso 3 parser, supporting all hierarchical elements and multiple document types.

-Supports the following Akoma Ntoso document types:
+Bluebell supports the following Akoma Ntoso document types:

 * act, bill (hierarchicalStructure)
 * debateReport, doc, statement (openStructure)
-* judment (judgmentStructure)
+* judgment (judgmentStructure)

 ## Usage

 ### From Python

-Use the parser from python as follows:
+Use the parser from Python as follows:

 ```python
 from lxml import etree